wso2/docs-is/en/docs/learn/configuring-the-bpm-profile-of-wso2-ei-as-a-workflow-engine.md

     type = "database"
     ```

-6. Start WSO2 IS if you have not started it already and start the WSO2 EI business-process profile.
+6. Start WSO2 IS if you have not started it already and the WSO2 EI business-process profile using the following commands.
+Alternatively for running the products in Windows, execute `wso2server.bat`.

     ```curl
     cd <IS_HOME>/bin